Shower Remodeling on Vista, Curtis / Targee, the Eastern Bench & the Lower Bench

 How long does a Bench tub-to-shower conversion take?

-5–7 weeks from contract signing to final walkthrough for standard tub-to-shower conversion.
+5–7 weeks from contract signing to final walkthrough for standard tub-to-shower conversion on a Vista or Curtis / Targee ranch.
 Breakdown: 1 week design and material selection, 2 weeks permit + environmental testing + material ordering (concurrent), 1 week demolition + plumbing rough-in, 1 week waterproofing + substrate, 2 weeks tile install (including grout cure), 1 week glass enclosure templating and install plus final inspections.
+The Bench isn't within a Historic District, so there's no Historic Preservation review adding the 4–8 weeks that comparable North End projects carry.

 What waterproofing system do you use?

-Schluter Kerdi membrane on all wet areas — orange polyethylene fabric bonded to substrate with thin-set mortar that creates a fully waterproof barrier behind the tile.
-We're certified Schluter installers.
-The Kerdi system far outperforms older vinyl-and-felt or cement-board-only methods.
+Schluter Kerdi membrane on every shower without exception — orange polyethylene fabric bonded to cement-board substrate with thin-set mortar that creates a fully waterproof barrier behind the tile.
+We're certified Schluter installers (required for the lifetime manufacturer warranty).
+The Kerdi system far outperforms older vinyl-and-felt or cement-board-only methods that were standard before the late 1990s and that are the root cause of most of the hidden-mold remediation work we do on Bench bathrooms 'remodeled' in 2005.
 For curbless designs, we use Schluter Kerdi-Line linear drains.

 Can you do a curbless walk-in shower in my Bench bathroom?